 As a primary goal, the abstract should render the general significance and conceptual advance of the work clearly accessible to a broad readership.
 In the abstract, minimize the use of abbreviations and do not cite references.
-The text of the abstract section should be in 12 point normal Times New Roman.
 See Summary Table for abstract requirement and length according to article type.

 For Clinical Trial article types, please include the Unique Identifier and the URL of the publicly accessible website on which the trial is registered.

 All article types: you may provide up to 8 keywords; at least 5 are mandatory.

 The entire document should be single-spaced and must contain page and line numbers in order to facilitate the review process.
 Your manuscript should be written using either LaTeX or MS-Word.

 For more information on LSIDs please see Inclusion of Zoological Nomenclature section.

 Your manuscript is organized by headings and subheadings.
 For Original Research Articles, Clinical Trial Articles, and Technology Reports the section headings should be those appropriate for your field and the research itself.

 For Original Research Articles, it is recommended to organize your manuscript in the following sections or their equivalents for your field:

 This section may be divided by subheadings.
 This section should contain sufficient detail so that when read in conjunction with cited references, all procedures can be repeated.
 For experiments reporting results on animal or human subject research, an ethics approval statement should be included in this section (for further information, see section Materials and Data Policies)

 This section may be divided by subheadings.
 Footnotes should not be used and have to be transferred into the main text.